 She is a columnist for Eleanora Magazine.
 Read her column, …And Another Thing, here

-Since 2015, she has worked as an assistant to legendary costume designer, Bob Mackie, and assisted him on the Off-Broadway revival of Howard Crabtree's When Pigs Fly and the Broadway production of The Cher Show.
+Since 2015, she has worked as an assistant to legendary costume designer, Bob Mackie, and assisted him on the Off-Broadway revival of Howard Crabtree's When Pigs Fly and his Tony winning effort on the Broadway production of The Cher Show.